-As you can see on the photos, the watch features Harry Winston’s signature dial layout with an off-centered hour circle at 12 o’clock, which is accompanied by a subsidiary seconds sub-dial at 6 o’clock and a moon-phase indicator between the 7 and 8 o’clock.
+As you can see on the photos, the limited edition features Harry Winston’s signature dial layout with an off-centered hour circle at 12 o’clock, which is accompanied by a subsidiary seconds sub-dial at 6 o’clock and a moon-phase indicator between the 7 and 8 o’clock.

 The whole layout is slightly off-balanced towards the left side of the dial, so Harry Winston’s designers made a successful attempt to visually compensate for this bias with a “Harry Winston” logo engraved on a massive stainless steel plaque and a pair of crown guards that have a certain gargantuan quality about them.

-The watch is issued in a compact 36 mm round case and will look just fine on any wrist.
+The Ocean Zalium Ladies is issued in a compact 36 mm round case and will look just fine on any wrist.
 Especially, if matched by other Harry Winston jewelry.
 Yes, that’s probably a hint.

-As far as the caliber goes, the jewelry brand doesn’t specify its origins in its press release, but it may be safe to assume that the mechanism was supplied by Girard-Perregaux: after all, they used a GP caliber for their 2008 Premier Excenter Perpetual Calendar Platinum watch.
+As far as the caliber goes, the jewelry brand doesn’t specify its origins in its press release, but it may be safe to assume that the mechanism was supplied by Girard-Perregaux: after all, they used a GP caliber for their ultra-luxury 2008 Premier Excenter Perpetual Calendar Platinum.

 Photos: Harry Winston